Add To Favorites

-Find information about fish and shellfish that live in salt water.
+Students find information about fish and shellfish that live in salt water.
 Find similarities and differences in the two creatures' physical characteristics, habitats, and lives.
 Look closely at real shells.
-Identify the names of several different types of seashells.
+Students identify the names of several different types of seashells.

-Find clam or scallop shells that are white inside.
-You might search for them on a nearby beach, or ask friends and relatives whether they have some left from their vacations.
+Use clam or scallop shells that are white inside.
 Clean the shells so they are clear of debris and sand.
 Dry.

-Create miniature ocean paintings inside the shells using Crayola® Gel Markers.
-Fish, crabs, water, palm trees, swimmers, or a sailboat on the water are just a few examples of scenes you could use.
+Students create miniature ocean paintings inside the shells using Crayola® Gel Markers.
+Fish, crabs, water, palm trees, swimmers, or a sailboat on the water are just a few examples of possible scenes.

-Add sparkly highlights to your waves or fish scales, for example, with Crayola Glitter Glue.
+Add sparkly highlights to the waves or fish scales, for example, with Crayola Glitter Glue.
 Dry.